From the Étang de Machais to the Rainkopf via the Blanchemer and La Lande lakes

 Worth a visit

 In winter, the Route des Américains is closed.
-The departure point is from the Pont de Blanchemer (D34d road) via the blue triangle path that leads to the point (1) or from the Col de Bramont via the Chemin Vaxelaire and then left onto the Chemin de Sacerlet, which leads to the Route des Américains.
+You will need to start from the Pont de Blanchemer (D34d road) via the Blue Triangle, which leads to point (1), or from the Col de Bramont via the Chemin Vaxelaire, then turn left onto the Chemin de Sacerlet, which leads to the Route des Américains.

-After Lac de Blanchemer, turn right onto the "Anneau Jaune" path (between points (3) and (9)) to avoid the busy ski area around Lac de la Lande.
+After Lac de Blanchemer, take the “Yellow Ring” path on the right (between points (3) and (9)) to avoid the busy ski area around Lac de la Lande.

-150m after the source of the Thur (13), you can leave the Croix Verte path and turn left onto the steeply descending Rectangle Bleu path (GR®531).
-It crosses the road, follows the old French-German border and, after passing a beautiful scree slope, leads to the shelter at point (14).
+150m after the source of the Thur (13), you can leave the Green Cross path and turn left onto the steeply descending Blue Rectangle path (GR®®531).
+It crosses the road, follows the old Franco-German border and, after skirting a beautiful scree slope, leads to the shelter at point (14).

 Always be cautious and plan ahead when you're outdoors.
 Visorando and the author of this route cannot be held responsible for any accidents occurring on this route.